ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 Spin Polarization
 -----------------

 Until now we have assumed that the electronic states are the same for up-spin and down-spin electrons: in other words, we assumed that each state can be occupied by two electrons.
 In a magnetic system, however, the electronic wavefunctions (and the corresponding Kohn-Sham energies) can be different for electrons with different spins.

 The Oxygen Molecule
 -------------------

-An oxygen molecule has an even number of electrons.
-So you might expect that a certain number of Kohn-Sham states are filled with two electrons and therefore the total number of up-spin electrons is equal to the total number of down-spin electrons.
+An oxygen molecule has an even number of electrons.So you might expect that a certain number of Kohn-Sham states are filled with two electrons and therefore the total number of up-spin electrons is equal to the total number of down-spin electrons.
 This is, however, not true.

 ![MO](assets/Mo_diagram.svg){: style="width:250px" align=right}

-When the two oxygen atoms are sufficiently close to each other so that their atomic orbitals start to overlap, new states - called molecular orbitals - are formed.
+When the two oxygen atoms are sufficiently close toeach other so that their atomic orbitals start to overlap, new states - called molecular orbitals - are formed.
 These are called $\sigma_s$, $\sigma_s^*$, $\sigma_z$, $\pi_x$, $\pi_y$ and so on.
 As a consequence of the symmetry properties that the molecule possesses, some of the molecular orbitals have the same energies.
 In Quantum Mechanics, such wavefunctions are called degenerate.
 You can see from the molecular orbital diagram below that the $\pi_x$ and $\pi_y$ orbitals are degenerate and also the $\pi_x^*$ and the $\pi_y^*$ orbitals have the same energy.

 When we fill these molecular orbitals with electrons, we end up with two electrons that we can distribute in the $\pi_x^*$ and $\pi_y^*$ orbitals.
 It turns out that the repulsive interaction between electrons favors a state in which the two electrons sit in different molecular orbitals, but have the same spin.
 This is known as Hund's Rule.
 Note that a similar situation occurs in an isolated oxygen atom.

 The directory `01_O2` contains an input file to calculate the total energy of the oxygen molecule at the experimentally measured bond length.
 Here the calculation has been set up exactly as you've seen in the past (i.e., assuming doubly degenerate band occupation without smearing or spin polarization):

 ```python
  &CONTROL